LUMIZYME- alglucosidase alfa injection, powder, for solution

 14.2 Clinical Trials in Late-Onset Pompe Disease

-The safety and efficacy of alglucosidase alfa were assessed in 90 patients with late-onset Pompe disease, aged 10 to 70 years, in a randomized, double-blind, placebo-controlled trial.
 The youngest alglucosidase alfa-treated patient was 16 years of age, and the youngest placebo-treated patient was 10 years of age.
-All patients were naive to enzyme replacement therapy.
-Patients were allocated in a 2:1 ratio and received 20 mg/kg alglucosidase alfa (n=60) or placebo (n=30) every other week for 78 weeks (18 months).
-The study population included 34 males and 26 females (n=60) in the alglucosidase alfa group and 11 males and 19 females (n=30) in the placebo group.
+The trial population included 34 males and 26 females (n=60) in the alglucosidase alfa group and 11 males and 19 females (n=30) in the placebo group.
 At baseline, all patients were ambulatory (some required assistive walking devices), did not require invasive ventilator support or non-invasive ventilation while awake and sitting upright, and had a forced vital capacity (FVC) between 30 and 79% of predicted in the sitting position.
 Patients who could not walk 40 meters in 6 minutes or were unable to perform appropriate pulmonary and muscle function testing were excluded from the study.

 A total of 81 of 90 patients completed the trial.
 Of the 9 patients who discontinued, 5 were in the alglucosidase alfa group and 4 were in the placebo group.
 Three patients discontinued the study due to an adverse event; two patients were in the alglucosidase alfa treatment group and one patient was in placebo group.

-At study entry, the mean % predicted FVC in the sitting position among all patients was about 55%.
+At trial entry, the mean % predicted FVC in the sitting position among all patients was about 55%.
 After 78 weeks, the mean % predicted FVC increased to 56.2% for alglucosidase alfa-treated patients and decreased to 52.8% for placebo-treated patients indicating an alglucosidase alfa treatment effect of 3.4% (95% confidence interval: [1.3% to 5.5%]; p=0.004).
 Stabilization of % predicted FVC in the alglucosidase alfa-treated patients was observed (see Figure 1).

-Figure 1: Mean FVC Upright (% Predicted) Over Time
+Figure 1: Mean FVC Upright (% Predicted) Over Time in Patients with LOPD (Trial 4)

 Figure 1

-At study entry, the mean 6 minute walk test (6MWT) among all patients was about 330 meters.
+At trial entry, the mean 6 minute walk test (6MWT) among all patients was about 330 meters.
 After 78 weeks, the mean 6MWT increased by 25 meters for alglucosidase alfa-treated patients and decreased by 3 meters for placebo-treated patients indicating an alglucosidase alfa treatment effect of 28 meters (95% confidence interval: [-1 to 52 meters]; p=0.06) (see Figure 2).

-Figure 2: Mean Six Minute Walk Test Total Distance Walked Over Time
+Figure 2: Mean Six Minute Walk Test Total Distance Walked Over Time in Patients with LOPD (Trial 4)

 Figure 2